-- Completed a graduate application (see 3.2) - Submitted a completed and signed Post University Transcript Request Form (see 3.2) - Attained an undergraduate GPA of 3.00 or above.
-(For exceptions to this requirement, see Acceptance with Conditions and Matriculation Section 3.2.3) - Provided two letters of recommendation from academics or professionals attesting to the applicant's ability to undertake and complete graduate work or such other certifications or documentation as determined by the Dean or Program Director of the program to which the student is applying. - For the MSA program, an essay describing interest in obtaining an MSA from Post University - Submit a current résumé indicating minimum work experience/prerequisites as follows: - o 3-5 years of relevant full-time work experience for the MBA or MPA program - o 1-3 years of relevant full-time work experience for the M.Ed. program - o 1 year of relevant full-time work or volunteer experience for the MSHSV program - o No prior work experience is required for the MSA program - For the MSA program, students who did not acquire an undergraduate degree in Accounting from an accredited academic institution must complete eight prerequisite undergraduate courses (24 credits), prior to beginning the 30 credit MSA program:
+- Completed a graduate application (see 3.2) - Submitted a completed and signed Post University Transcript Request Form (see 3.2) - Attained an undergraduate degree with a GPA of 3.00 or from a regionally accredited college or university or international institution, equivalent to a U.S. regionally accredited institution.
+(For exceptions to this requirement, see Acceptance with Conditions and Matriculation Section 3.2.3) - Provided two letters of recommendation from academics or professionals attesting to the applicant's ability to undertake and complete graduate work or such other certifications or documentation as determined by the Dean or Program Director of the program to which the student is applying. - For the MSA program, an essay describing interest in obtaining an MSA from Post University - Submit a current résumé indicating minimum work experience/prerequisites as follows: - o 3-5 years of relevant full-time work experience for the MBA or MPA program - o 1-3 years of relevant full-time work experience for the M.Ed. program - 1 year of relevant full-time work or volunteer experience for the MSHSV program - o No prior work experience is required for the MSA program - For the MSA program, students who did not acquire an undergraduate degree in Accounting from an accredited academic institution must complete eight prerequisite undergraduate courses (24 credits), prior to beginning the 30 credit MSA program: